-Adolescents who are faced with acute or chronic illness are likely to have more concerns and fears when their illness or healthcare needs conflict with the following normal developmental issues:
+Teens who are faced with acute or chronic illness are likely to have more concerns and fears when their illness or health care needs conflict with these normal teen issues:

 Body Image Issues

-Adolescents are normally focused on the physical changes occurring in their bodies.
-Chronic illness can make these concerns worse because of fears or distortions related to their illness (such as fearing a surgical scar will interfere with physical attractiveness or the ability to wear certain clothes).
+It is normal for teens to be focused on the changes in their bodies.
+Chronic illness can make these concerns worse.
+Teens may have fears or distortions linked to their illness (such as fearing a surgery scar will make them less attractive or not able to wear certain clothes).
 It may help to have teens:

-- Share concerns related to their body and how it may be affected by their illness or treatment.
+- Share concerns about their body and how their illness or treatment may affect their body

-- Talk about possible physical effects of medications and treatment with your doctor.
+- Talk about possible physical effects of medicine and treatment with their doctor

-- Discuss ways to reduce or cope with the effect.
+- Discuss ways to reduce or cope with the effects

-- Adolescents must be involved in health-related discussions (i.e., concerns about their illness, treatment choices)
+- Involve teens in health care discussions (concerns about their illness, treatment choices)

-- Adolescents need to monitor and manage their own treatment needs as much as possible
+- Teach them to track and manage their own treatment needs as much as they can

-- Adolescents need to develop coping skills to address problems or concerns related to their illness.
-Talking with other teens with similar illnesses, healthcare providers or other professional support may be helpful.
+- Help them build coping skills to address problems or concerns linked to their illness.
+Talking with other teens with like illness, health care providers, or seeking other professional support may be helpful.

 Relationships with Peers

-Chronic illness and treatment often interfere with time spent with peers or in the school setting, which is an adolescent's primary social environment.
-Chronic illness and related treatment needs may make self-esteem issues worse.
-To address these concerns, your child should consider the following:
+Chronic illness and treatment often interferes with time spent with peers.
+It also affects time spent in the school setting (the teen’s main social setting).
+This may make self-esteem issues worse.
+To address these concerns, help teens:

-- Spending time with friends as much as possible
+- Spend time with friends as much as possible

 - Plan what to share with friends and how to share that information